awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/scaling/test_hpa.md

 weight: 50
 ---

-We are now ready to test the Horizontal Pod Autoscaler !
+We are now ready to test the Horizontal Pod Autoscaler!
 As a bonus we will also see the interaction between Cluster Autoscaler and Horizontal Pod Autoscaler.

 ### Deploying the Stress CLI to Cloud 9

 To help us stress the application we will install a python helper app.
 The python helper application just calls in parallel on multiple process request to the monte-carlo-pi-service.
-This should generate load in our pods, which should also trigger the Horizontal Pod Autoscaler action for scaling the monte-carlo-pi-service replicaset.
+This will generate load in our pods, which will also trigger the Horizontal Pod Autoscaler action for scaling the monte-carlo-pi-service replicaset.

 ```
 mkdir -p ~/environment/submit_mc_pi_k8s_requests/